 Recline – Thule Chariot Lite Does not Recline

 The ability for a bike trailer’s seats to recline is considered one of the most high-end features of a trailer.
 As a result, there are very few bike trailers on the market that offer recline.
-The Thule Chariot Cross is Thule’s only trailer with reclining seats.
+The Thule Chariot Cross and the even higher-end Chariot Sport are Thule’s only trailers with reclining seats.
 In the image below, you can see the angle of the seat back on the Lite compared to the most reclined position on the Cross.

 Compared to other trailer brands on the market, it’s not a big deal that the Lite’s seats don’t recline.
 While most trailers sit a child relatively upright, the angle of the Lite’s seat back is set in a pretty reclined position.